ZubairKh/hrm-app-v1/README.md

 - **Goal Tracking**: Employee objectives and KPIs
 - **Time Tracking**: Work hours and productivity metrics
 - **Reporting**: Analytics dashboard for HR insights

-## 📝 Assignment Requirements

-This application fulfills all requirements from the NEWWORK take-home assignment:

-✅ **Manager/Employee Owner Permissions**: Can see and change all data
-✅ **Co-worker Permissions**: Can see non-sensitive data and leave feedback
-✅ **Employee Permissions**: Can request absence
-✅ **AI Feedback Polishing**: Optional AI enhancement of feedback text
-✅ **Professional UI**: Clean, modern interface suitable for enterprise use
-✅ **Role-Based Access**: Comprehensive permission system
-✅ **Single Page Application**: Built with Next.js App Router

-## 🤝 Contributing

-This is a take-home assignment project.
-For questions or clarifications, please contact the development team.

-## 📄 License

-This project is created for the NEWWORK take-home assignment evaluation.